 - Some engineers move on to teaching and academic research in universities and colleges.

-- You may be able to work abroad.
+- Membership of the IStructE is recognised worldwide, so you may be able to work abroad.

 - Some highly qualified engineers are partners in firms of consultants which offer specialist engineering services.